 - The IBM MQ servers must be secure and you must configure the required authentication information for using the servers.

 - You must install the appropriate Java client libraries installed onto the Pega Platform environment.
 Verify that you import the correct JAR files and that you have all of the requisite licenses.
-Your system might need to be restarted for the libraries to load correctly.
+You may need to restart your system for the libraries to load correctly.
 For more information about the Java client libraries to install, see the IBM MQ documentation.

 Configure connectivity to your IBM MQ server.
 For more information, see About MQ rules.

 Ensure that your connectors are secure for the type of integration and for the data that is being transmitted.
-Security measures include:
+Security measures include the following items:

 - Using a secure tunnel to provide data transport encryption.
 You can

 create a secure tunnel by using one of the following methods:

 - Use a VPN connection.
 For Pega Cloud Services applications, this method is available for every provisioned environment.
 For more information, see Pega Cloud VPN service.

 - Use Amazon Web Services Direct Connect.
 This method is appropriate if you utilize dedicated carrier networks.
 For more information, see Configuring Amazon Web Services (AWS) Direct Connect in your Pega VPC..